woodser/monero-java/README.md

 ## Donate

-Please consider donating if you want to support this project.
-Thank you!
+Donations are gratefully accepted.
+Thank you for supporting this project.

 <p align="center">
 	<img src="donate.png" width="150" height="150"/>